 150ml filtered water

-1 tsp beetroot powder (to make it pink!)
+1 tsp beetroot powder (high in bioavailable iron, and to make it pink!)

-1 scoop 10 mushroom blend (I use Four Sigmatic)
+1 scoop 10 mushroom blend (Immune support, strengthens nervous system, anti oxidant – I use Four Sigmatic)

-1 scoop bone broth powder (I use Cosmic Molecule)
+1 scoop bone broth powder (explanation above – I use Cosmic Molecule)

 Protein powder of choice for adults, once you’ve poured out the kids one.
 I use Sun Warrior.